NodePing/PUSH_Clients_Wizard/README.md

 > NodePing.
 For other values that are previously entered (such as
 > checksums), values you entered will still be visible to you to
 > confirm.

+Once the process is done, the check will be configured with NodePing, and, if you accepted to setting up the client, the client will be configured and set in your designated location.
+You will also be provided with a cron job you can enter if you set the client up to run on a *NIX system.

+If you chose to run on Windows, the commands to run are output to console.
+In addition, a .ps1 script is also created in the directory this program is running from and you can optionally run that instead of copying/pasting lines to set up a Task Scheduler event.
+Please note, these commands have to be run as an administrator to set up the event.

 #### Deleting Checks